df15h-moddable/df15h-ce-public/docs/es5/3_configure/tools/dyndolod/1_xlodgen/2_generate.md

 # Generate

 1. Input : In MO2, enable mod `xLODGen Resource - SSE Terrain Tamriel Full Extend` (or whatever we named it previously).
+2. Use LOOT to sort our entire load order.
-2. Output : In MO2, enable empty mod `GENERATED OUTPUT XLODGEN` (or whatever we named it previously).
+3. Output : In MO2, enable empty mod `GENERATED OUTPUT XLODGEN` (or whatever we named it previously).
-3. Run : In MO2, select and run `xLODGenx64` (or whatever we named it previously).
+4. Run : In MO2, select and run `xLODGenx64` (or whatever we named it previously).

 When complete ...